dorukmenguverdi/dorukmenguverdi/README.md

 ---

 ### 🧮 [AccountingSystem](https://github.com/dorukmenguverdi/AccountingSystem)
-A **construction accounting system** to manage employees, track attendance, handle advances, and generate **monthly salary reports** with ease.
+A construction-focused accounting system built with Java to streamline workforce and financial management.
+It provides:
+- Employee management (create, update, and track worker details)
+- Daily work attendance tracking 🗓️
+- Handling of salary advances 💵
+- Automatic generation of monthly salary and cost reports 📊

 ---